BrewhouseTeam/brewhouseteam.github.io/_posts/2016-05-20-documented-json-api-image-upload.md

 ---

 We've been working on a [Rails](http://rubyonrails.org) app that uploads images using `carrierwave`.
-We wanted to extend this functionality to enable our [friends at Steamclock](http://www.steamclock.com/) build a mobile app that upload images as well.
+We wanted to extend this functionality to enable our [friends at Steamclock](http://www.steamclock.com/) to build a mobile app that upload images as well.
 In order to make collaboration easy, we decided to follow the [JSON API specification](http://jsonapi.org/) and to generate the API documentation.

 <!-- break -->